jackyz/pobi/README.md

 * Point DNS to this ip in router.
 * You are done.
 Enjoy.

-_Someone can write a tutourial or make a vm-image, please help._
+_Can someone helps to write a tutourial or make a vm-image?_

 How
 ---